CodeNinjasDripping/Getting_Started/README.md

 - Ensure GitHub Desktop is installed on the machine.
 If not, download it [here](https://central.github.com/deployments/desktop/desktop/latest/win32).
 - Sign into GitHub Desktop with the center GitHub account, the credentials are in the center discord general channel.
 You must also be signed into GitHub.com for authentication.

+### Git
+- Ensure that git is installed on the machine by opening the command prompt and typing `git`.
+- If you get the error that git isn't recognized, install it [here](https://github.com/git-for-windows/git/releases/download/v2.46.0.windows.1/Git-2.46.0-64-bit.exe)

 ### Unity
 1. **Unity Hub Check:** Ensure both Unity Hub and the Unity environment are installed.
 Search for `unity` to verify.
 2. **Download and Install (if needed):** If Unity is not installed, download it from the [Unity Download Page](https://unity.com/download).